-Executive director will work closely with the newsletter editor to prepare a quarterly newsletter, including providing information from the executive office, helping the newsletter editor gather articles, publishing newsletter and emailing to membership if necessary.
+Executive Director will work closely with the newsletter editor to prepare a quarterly newsletter, including providing information from the executive office, helping the newsletter editor gather articles, publishing newsletter and emailing to membership if necessary.

 Collect and deliver Past Presidents Grant Program applications to committee for evaluation.
 Notify winner and provide check and registration payments.